-It's small enough to fit in a pocket, but a passport is packed full of information – and part of becoming an informed world traveler is understanding the anatomy of this all-important document.
-Most of the important stuff is found near the front on the photo page.
-As you travel to other countries, the other pages fill up with stamps that customs agents use to mark your entry.
-Each country issues its own passport, but the standard American version is always the same.
+It's small enough to fit in a pocket, but is full of information, what is it?
+A passport card!
+Part of becoming an informed world traveler is understanding the anatomy of this all-important document.
+Most of the important information is found near the front data page that has your photo.
+As you embark on international travel, the other pages in this travel document will fill up with stamps that customs agents use to mark your entry.
+Each country issues its own passport, but the standard U.S. passport is always the same.

 Page One: Message From the Secretary of State